FragozoLeonardo/Poke-RPS/readme.md

-This is the odin project's foundations rock paper scissors project.
+This is pokémon based (grass, fire and water) version of the odin project's foundations rock paper scissors project.